ODNI Principal Deputy Director’s DCSA Visit Concludes with ‘Fireside Chat’ on Trusted Workforce, Diversity, DNI’s Mission

 |0

-This work, ODNI Principal Deputy Director’s DCSA Visit Concludes with ‘Fireside Chat’ on Trusted Workforce, Diversity, DNI’s Mission, by Christopher Gillis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, ODNI Principal Deputy Director’s DCSA Visit Concludes with ‘Fireside Chat’ on Trusted Workforce, Diversity, DNI’s Mission, by John Joyce, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-ODNI Principal Deputy Director’s DCSA Visit Concludes with ‘Fireside Chat’ on Trusted Workforce, Diversity, DNI’s Mission

 LEAVE A COMMENT